-- 19.1 For children under 2 years, breast milk, formula, milk or solid food will be fed by the educator in the prescribed quantities and at the times specified by the parent. - 19.2 Parents must provide formula.
-The service will provide cow's milk, and dairy free alternatives. - 19.3 Breastfeeding mothers are encouraged to feed their child at the centre.

-- 19.4 Bottles and food will be labelled with the child's name and stored appropriately.
+- 19.1 Breast milk, formula, milk or solid food will be fed by the educator in the prescribed quantities and at the times specified by the parent. - 19.2 Families must provide formula.
+The service will provide cow's milk, and dairy free alternatives. - 19.3 Breastfeeding mothers are encouraged to feed their child at the centre. - 19.4 Bottles and food will be labelled with the child's name and stored appropriately.
 Bottles are to be placed in the body of the fridge, not in the door of the fridge.
-The reason for this is that the temperature in the door panels is not as cold as that in the interior of the refrigerator. - 19.
-5 Our service will use bottle warmers/hot water to heat Infant Formula/Cow's Milk/Breast Milk.
+The reason for this is that the temperature in the door panels is not as cold as that in the interior of the refrigerator. - 19.5 Our service will use bottle warmers/hot water to heat Infant Formula/Cow's Milk/Breast Milk.
 We will not use microwaves because of uneven heating when a bottle is heated in the microwave. - i.
 The service will use the bottle warmer as per the manufacturer's instructions. - ii.
-Educators will ensure that bottle warmers are inaccessible to children at all times. - iii.
+Educators will ensure that bottle warmers are always inaccessible to children. - iii.
 Bottles will be warmed for less than 10 minutes. - 19.6 The educator or other staff responsible for feeding a particular child will check to see that the name on the bottle being used correctly matches the name of the child he/she is to feed.
-If the child is being fed breastmilk then this will be checked by two educators, who will initial the feeding record to acknowledge that they have checked that the breast milk is clearly labelled and being given to the correct child. - 19.7 If the service is preparing an emergency bottle using the service's formula, check to ensure that the formula is correctly made up for the child's age and review the Parents/Guardians' instructions. - 19.8 Babies should be held when being fed with a bottle, never leave babies unattended to feed with bottles "propped-up" to them.
-Babies who are fed lying down are at a higher risk of choking and developing middle ear infections. - If an emergency arises and the educator or other staff are called away, another educator or other staff should continue to feed the child.
+If the child is being fed breastmilk, then this will be checked by two educators, who will initial the feeding record to acknowledge that they have checked that the breast milk is clearly labelled and being given to the correct child. - 19.7 If the service is preparing an emergency bottle using the service's formula, check to ensure that the formula is correctly made up for the child's age and review the Families/Guardians' instructions. - 19.8 Babies should be held when being fed with a bottle, never leave babies unattended to feed with bottles "propped-up" to them.
+Babies who are fed lying down are at a higher risk of choking and developing middle ear infections.
+Some children may not want to be held, if the child is over one year old, they may feed independently, as long as an educator is sitting beside them at all times.

+If an emergency arises and the educator or other staff are called away, another educator or other staff should continue to feed the child.
 If this is not possible, the educator or other staff must cover the teat and place the bottle in the fridge.
-If the feed is interrupted for more than a few minutes the bottle must be emptied and a new one made before continuing to feed the child. - 19.9 Children must not share bottles.
+If the feed is interrupted for more than a few minutes the bottle must be emptied and a new one made before continuing to feed the child.

+- 19.9 Children must not share bottles.
 In order to avoid choking, or swapping of bottles and contamination, children should not be allowed to walk around with bottles. - 19.10 Once milk has been heated, any unused portion must be discarded.
-Under no circumstances will milk or breast milk be reheated for future use or be saved to take home. - 19.11 A record of food intake is to be available for Parents/Guardians to read at the end of each day and will include the amount of milk that the child has been fed.
+Under no circumstances will milk or breast milk be reheated for future use or be saved to take home. - 19.11 A record of food intake is to be available for Families/Guardians to read at the end of each day and will include the amount of milk that the child has been fed.